Perfect Crown (21세기 대군부인) — The Disney+ K-Drama Everyone's Watching, Explained

 The bigger pattern

 Perfect Crown's success continues a specific trend: Disney+ has become a legitimate home for premium K-drama, not just a distribution layer.
-Moving, Big Bet, Gyeongseong Creature, and now Perfect Crown have all used Disney+ to reach international audiences the Korean terrestrial networks couldn't have reached alone.
+Moving, Big Bet, The Worst of Evil, and now Perfect Crown have all used Disney+ to reach international audiences the Korean terrestrial networks couldn't have reached alone.
 For US viewers specifically, Hulu's Disney-pool licensing has quietly made it the second-most-stocked K-drama platform in America after Netflix.

 What's different about Perfect Crown is the speed.
 Moving took its full season to build global momentum.
 Perfect Crown hit that tier in five days.